anhassan/AWS-SQL-Server-to-S3-DataLake-ETL-Migration/README.md

 }
 ```

-<li> A glue connector with a static IP to connect to the SQL Server database securely.
-The prerequisite for creating a glue connector connecting to an on-premise database is to create or configure a VPC which includes the following: </li>
+ 2. A glue connector with a static IP to connect to the SQL Server database securely.
+The prerequisite for creating a glue connector connecting to an on-premise database is to create or configure a VPC which includes the following:

 	  a.
 A private subnet for hosting the Glue Connector
 	  b.
 A public subnet that contains a NAT Gateway with a static IP attached to it which the Glue Connector uses to communicate with the internet